quangnd/js-datastructures-algorithm/algorithms/searching/README.md

 ### Features

-- Binary search is a much faster form of search
+- Binary search is a much faster form of search.
-- Rather than eliminating one element at a time, you can eliminate half of the remaining elements at a time
+- Rather than eliminating one element at a time, you can eliminate half of the remaining elements at a time.
-- Binary search only works on sorted arrays
+- Binary search only works on sorted arrays.

 ### Pseudocode